a broad brit abroad

 “I’m hyper–intelligent, I drive a TGV or fly my A380 with golden bath taps to work, I’ve won 17 nobel prizes under 18 different pseudonyms, I rule 2 countries and I’m world champion at conkers.
 As you can see, I’m really rather a modest chap.”

 I posted that on a contact site.
-I thought it nicely suited all those beautiful x–land princesses who’ve temporarily fallen on hard times, following the unfortunate death in an air crash of their father.
+I thought it nicely suited all those beautiful Alaskan models temporarily residing in Nigeria.
 But it’s not absolutely perfectly 100% spot–on accurate.
-That’s this page’s purpose, to present the actual me—well, the me I’d like you to read, not the one I let myself believe, nor the one I don’t admit to myself, let alone the one I can’t admit, and never never the real.
+That’s this page’s purpose, to present the actual me—the actual I’d like to believe, not what I admit to myself, let alone the real.

-So, hello, I’m Dylan Harris, an Englander in Luxembourg, proud to be a technogeek.
+So, hello, I’m dylan harris, an English in the Republic, proud to be a technogeek, born just before Sputnik flew.

-“Are you the Dylan who brontosaurused me and some goats during those heady days of spring ’24 in Ulaanbaator?”, or “I once met a preacher called Dylan who convinced me of the transcendental joy of darning socks—are you he?”, ask occasional emails.
-And … er … no to both.
+“Are you the Dylan who brontosaured me and some goats during those heady days of spring ’24 in Ulaanbaator?”, or “I once met a preacher called Dylan who convinced me of the transcendental joy of darning socks—are you he?”, ask occasional emails.
+If you seek such a he, and ask ‘might he be me’, read on.
+And, er, no to both.

 You have reached the obligatory list paragraph.
-Likes: belgian beer, english beer, french red, german white, italian rosé, village pubs, good food especially the Michelin–starred, science–fiction, eccentric cars, current affairs, self–conducted travel.
+Likes: belgian beer, english beer, french red, german white, italian rosé, village pubs, good food especially Michelin–starred, science–fiction, Citroëns, current affairs, self–conducted travel.
 Preferred composers and performers: Stockhausen, Birtwhistle, Xenakis, Beethoven, Reich, Schnittke, Pãrt, Adams, Peter Brötzmann, and many more.
 Ironically, despite enjoying electronica, I detest clubs.
 You want another list?
-Alright, story tellers: Iain (M) Banks, Samuel R Delany, China Miéville, Vernor Vinge, William Shakespeare, ….
+Alright, story tellers: Iain (M) Banks, Samuel R Delany, Vernor Vinge, William Shakespeare, ….

-I was bought up in a rural shire.
-Like most village kids, I fancied the big city, so I studied in the smoke.
-I found expectation was unmet by real, but it took me years to leave—completing my Computing Science course, then living under the M25.
+I was bought up in rural Bedfordshire.
+Like most village kids, I fancied the big city, so I studied at Thames Poly (now Greenwich University) in Woolwich.
+I soon found expectation was unmet by real, but it took me eleven years to leave—completing my Computing Science course, failing to complete a postgrad, and a few years in Runnymede under the M25.

-But here’s another contradiction, I’ve chosen foreign conurbation.
+But, here’s another contradiction, I’ve now chosen to foreign conurbation.

 moonshine fire cathedral

+I became vegetarian in 1979.
 Stereotypes suggest vegetarians are thin, dogs mistake them for lamp–posts.
-I’m not at all, indeed, Norwegian whalers mistake me for commercial opportunity.
+I’m 18 stone, Norwegian whalers mistake me for commercial opportunity.

 Well, that’s that, then.
 I hope you’re suitably impressed? :-) Oh.